USDA FoodKeeper – Cold Storage Guidelines

 Shark fin has been a delicacy in Chinese cuisine for centuries and is often served at special occasions as a symbol of wealth and status.
 However, the practice of shark finning has led to environmental concerns and conservation efforts.
 Historically, shark fin soup was reserved for emperors and nobility as a rare and luxurious dish.

 Leaving Shark Fin out at room temperature for 2 hours may compromise its safety due to the risk of bacterial growth.
-It's best to discard it to prevent foodborne illness.
+It's best to discard it to reduce the risk of foodborne illness.

 Once opened, Shark Fin should be consumed within 1-2 days if stored properly in the refrigerator.
 Ensure it is tightly sealed in an airtight container to maintain freshness and prevent contamination.